velairi/FightCamp-Take-Home-Project/README.md

 An additional work hour can be expected in order to complete **Goal level 2 & 3**.

-A maximum of 24 hours is given to the candidate to submit the link to the forked repo.
+A maximum of 24 hours is given to the candidate to submit the zipped project.

 ## Evaluation